IonicaBizau/ajs/Readme.md

 # AJS

  AJS is an experimental asyncronous templating language for [Node](http://nodejs.org).
- It's currently a work in progress, but Connect middleware is already functional.
+ Currently a work in progress, but Connect middleware is functional.

 ## Installation